marvenhool/NewsServer/README.md

 5 enjoy

-you can get the json data from server database like this:
+you can get the json data from server database by GET request like this:

 [your server address root]+"/news/all"